A Year in the Wilds of North Devon: July to December

 Hedgehogs forage on the edges of the garden looking for beetles and slugs – yummy; keep an eye out for them on the approach track if returning late.

-Before you know it, mostly because we are so busy harvesting in the veg plot that we don’t look up, it’s September.
+Before you know it, it’s September, mainly because we are so busy harvesting in the veg plot that we don’t look up.
 The swallows are gathering, ready to leave, and the last of the warblers have gone.

 October, November, and December